nickchomey/ddev-cloudflare/README.md

 ## DDEV-Cloudflare
-This ddev addon helps you easily serve your ddev projects with real public subdomains via Cloudflare Tunnels
+This ddev add-on helps you easily serve your ddev projects with real public subdomains via Cloudflare Tunnels

 ## Why does this exist?
 ### Why Not Ngrok?